 Acropolis Museum Athens

-As mentioned before, the Acropolis Museum is located opposite the Acropolis itself.
-It is easily reached via the metro system, and there are no prizes for correctly guessing that the metro station you need is called Akropoli (or Acropoli/Acropolis… depending on the spelling of the day).
+If you're staying in a hotel in Athens which is not walking distance, the Acropolis museum is easily reached via the metro system.
+There are no prizes for correctly guessing that the metro station you need is called Akropoli (or Acropoli/Acropolis… depending on the spelling of the day).

 Visit the museum site for more detailed opening times.

 Important note: The Acropolis and the Acropolis Museum are two different sites.
 A sperate admission fee applies to each, unless you are taking a guided tour of the Acropolis and Acropolis Museum which includes admittance fees to both.